Sensory Experiences Project

 - Study 1: Prospective Developmental Study, examines the stability of sensory features over time and the functional impact of these features on child and family outcomes.
 Target enrollment is 45 children with autism and 30 children with developmental delay.

-Study 2, Developmental Study of Infants, also known as The Infant Behavior Project (IBP), analyzes videos of the infancy period (9-18 months) to determine what specific infant behaviors are precursors of established sensory response patterns in the preschool/school-age years, and to what extent they predict other developmental and functional outcomes.
+- Study 2: Developmental Study of Infants, also known as The Infant Behavior Project (IBP), analyzes videos of the infancy period (nine-18 months) to determine what specific infant behaviors are precursors of established sensory response patterns in the preschool/school-age years, and to what extent they predict other developmental and functional outcomes.
 We expect to acquire infant video footage on 109 children, 48 children with autism, 25 children with developmental delay, and 36 children with typical development.

-Study 3, Observational and Experiential Study, uses a combination of personal accounts of parents and verbal children, and in-home behavioral observations to learn about what sensory experiences are like in the home environment and how they impact child and family functioning.
-The target enrollment is 45 children with autism, 2 to 12 years of age.
+- Study 3: Observational and Experiential Study, uses a combination of personal accounts of parents and verbal children, and in-home behavioral observations to learn about what sensory experiences are like in the home environment and how they impact child and family functioning.
+The target enrollment is 45 children with autism, two to 12 years of age.

-Study 6, Eye Tracking Study of Children’s Visual Attention, examines children’s ability to look at and shift attention while watching pictures and videos on the computer and explores the relationship between their attention and sensory responses.
-We are enrolling 20 children with autism, 20 children with developmental delay and 20 children with typical development, ages 2-12 years.
+- Study 6: Eye Tracking Study of Children’s Visual Attention, examines children’s ability to look at and shift attention while watching pictures and videos on the computer and explores the relationship between their attention and sensory responses.